vphruz/Cybertalents-Blue-Team-Writeups23/SOC-Analyst/RemoteHacker/remotehacker.md

 Uncompress the file.
 It contains 2 log files.
 Open the first file.
 For this challenge, an idea of windows login codes will be needed.
 A network logon is a logon type 3 and  an event id of 4624 is generated every time there is a successful logon. learn more [here] (https://www.manageengine.com/products/active-directory-audit/learn/what-are-logon-types.html) and [here](https://learn.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types)
-So we can sort by event id then by logon type on 13/06/22 for the user kvasir
+So we can sort by event id then by logon type on 13/06/22 for the user kvasir according to the question

 # Flag